 Teens interested in volunteering should review the requirements and submit an application on the Teen Volunteering page.
-Teen volunteer positions for Summer 2022 are full and the application has been closed until late August 2022, when we will reopen it for the fall season.

 We recruit, select, and train volunteers to assist in identified tasks that support our services to Anoka County Library patrons.
 Volunteers do not replace staff; they free up staff time for completion of higher level tasks.
 Our use of volunteers in appropriate, meaningful positions acknowledges our commitment to managing all available resources as effectively as possible.

-Please note: If you are looking to volunteer as part of a court-ordered community service requirement, it is recommended that you contact Maddie Rudawski, Community Engagement Librarian, at firstname.lastname@example.org or at 763-324-1398, before submitting an application.
+If you are looking to volunteer as part of a court-ordered community service requirement, it is recommended that you contact Maddie Rudawski, Community Engagement Librarian, at firstname.lastname@example.org or at 763-324-1398, before submitting an application.

 - When a volunteer need is identified by staff, an applicable job description will be posted on our website and on our public bulletin boards.